Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 - Rest your tendon as directed to help it heal.
 Ask your healthcare provider if you need to stop putting weight on your affected area.

-- Ice helps decrease swelling and pain, and may help prevent tissue damage.
+- Apply ice to help decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel and place it on the affected area for 10 to 15 minutes every hour or as directed.
+Cover the bag with a towel before you place it on the affected area.
+Apply ice for 10 to 15 minutes every hour, or as directed.

-- Support devices such as a cane, splint, shoe insert, or brace may help reduce your pain.
+- Use a support device , such as a cane, splint, shoe insert, or brace.
+A support device may help reduce your pain.

-- Physical therapy may be ordered by your healthcare provider.
-This may be used to teach you exercises to help improve movement and strength, and to decrease pain.
+- Go to physical therapy if directed.
+A physical therapist can teach you exercises to help improve movement and strength, and to decrease pain.
 You may also learn how to improve your posture, and how to lift or exercise correctly.

 How can I prevent tendinitis?